YottaDB/YDBDoc/MessageRecovery/errors.rst

 REGFILENOTFOUND, Database file DDDD corresponding to region RRRR cannot be found

-MUPIP Error: This indicates MUPIP cannot locate the database file DDDD mapped to region RRRR.
+MUPIP Error: This indicates that MUPIP cannot locate the database file DDDD mapped to region RRRR.

-Action: Ensure that the current global directory is the one intended that that it maps the file intended.
+Action: Ensure that the current global directory is the one intended to map the file intended.
 If the path is relative or includes environment variables, ensure that the current working directory and any environment variables are appropriate.
 Also ensure the file exists and has authorizations, including its path, that make it available to the user attempting to access it.

 --------------------
 REGIS